 Section 9.1 -- Sons and Daughters Scholarship.
 The Chapter will, at its discretion, provide scholarships each year to the dependent sons or daughters of members in good standing.
 The dependent must be enrolled or planning to enroll in a Bachelor or Associate degree program after graduation.
 For the purpose of this scholarship, dependent is defined as naturally born, legally adopted, or stepchild.

 Section 9.2 - Chuck Sauter Memorial Scholarship.
-The Chapter will, at its discretion, provide scholarships each year to active members of a Fox Valley-Student Human Resource Management chapter.
+The Chapter will, at its discretion, provide scholarships each year to active student members of Fox Valley- Human Resource Management chapter.
 Scholarships are not renewable.

 Section 9.3 - Scholarship Allocation.
 The Scholarship Committee, with approval of a simple majority of the Board, may change the mix of the scholarship recipients.
 The amount and number of scholarships will be determined by the board based on financial ability,